regulondbunam/RegulonDBHT-API/README.md

 $ npm install
 ```

-After that, use the following command and edit the ".env-sample" file to add credentials to access the MongoDB collections (keeping the variable name) and the ports for GraphQL servers (by default is used port 4003 for ht services).
+After that, use the following command and edit the ".env-sample" file to add credentials to access the MongoDB collection (keeping the variable name) and the ports for GraphQL servers (by default is used port 4004 for ht services).

 ```bash
 # On Unix